From Plan to Action: How Well Do Agents Follow the Plan?: Introduction

-\textbf{Findings.} Agents follow the standard plan, although with varying compliance rates.
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1: Standard Plan Compliance (\S \ref{sec:rq1-plan}).} To what extent do agents follow the instructed plan?
+What factors impact plan compliance and violations?
+Does plan compliance help agents resolve issues? \textbf{Findings.} Agents follow the standard plan, although with varying compliance rates.
 Some strictly follow the plan in the specified order, while others adaptively override the plan based on the trajectory, depending on the problem's difficulty.
 Following the plan positively helps all agents resolve more GitHub issues.
-The fine-tuning paradigm, context window pressure, data contamination, overfitting, and optimizing for short-term reward are the most prevalent factors impacting plan compliance.
+The fine-tuning paradigm, context window pressure, data contamination, overfitting, and optimization for short-term reward are the most prevalent factors impacting plan compliance.

 \item \textbf{RQ2: Behavior of Agents in the Absence of Plan (\S \ref{sec:rq2-noplan}).} How do agents operate in the absence of a plan?
-To what extent does removing the plan impact overall performance?

-\textbf{Findings.} Without a plan, agents follow their internalized prob\-lem-solving strategy, which overlaps with the standard plan to a varying degree.
+To what extent does removing the plan impact overall performance? \textbf{Findings.} Without a plan, agents follow their internalized prob\-lem-solving strategy, which overlaps with the standard plan to a varying degree.
 The success rate, however, drops in the absence of the standard plan.

 \item \textbf{RQ3--RQ5: Impact of Plan Variations (\S \ref{subsec-rq3-remove-plan}--\ref{subsec-rq5-reorderplan-repeat}).} Do agents heed removal, addition, and reordering of plan phases?
-To what extent does frequent reminding of the plan phases help compliance in the long-horizon task of program repair?

-\textbf{Findings.} Removing a standard plan phase, even if the agent usually ignores it under the standard plan setting, negatively impacts the agents' performance, confirming the overall impact of a global plan on local reasoning steps.
+To what extent does frequent reminding of the plan phases help compliance in the long-horizon task of program repair? \textbf{Findings.} Removing a standard plan phase, even if the agent usually ignores it under the standard plan setting, negatively impacts the agents' performance, confirming the overall impact of a global plan on local reasoning steps.
 The negative impact of a bad plan is greater than no plan at all.
 Surprisingly, augmenting plans with task-relevant phases inspired by best practices also negatively affects agents' performance when they are not aligned with the model's internal strategy.
 Periodic plan reminders reduce plan violations and improve performance.